Centro de Comercio Internacional: Architecture

 Its address is 28th Street # 13A - 15, it has 17 elevators, the service areas and the emergency stairs.
 The exterior of the building is defined by glass paneling and both lateral sides by only one vertical line of windows.
-The tower has a huge open space in front of its entrance.
-The tower is in use, and is the third tallest building in Bogotá.
-When it was finished in 1977 it was the tallest building in Latin America, and it continued to be so until the construction of the Colpatria Tower.
+The tower has a large open space in front of its entrance.
+The tower is in use and is the third tallest building in Bogotá.
+When it was completed in 1977, it was the tallest building in Latin America, and it continued to be so until the construction of the Colpatria Tower.